techiew/WoW-Addons/README.md

 ### Contributions:
 Feel free to provide suggestions, pull requests or code for any of these projects.

-- Thanks to **anzz1** for his on/off switch suggestion and teaching me about lua tables.
+- Thanks to **anzz1** for his on/off switch suggestion for ARC and teaching me about lua tables.